• Skip to primary navigation

 Ingredients

-1.5 Cups of paneer/cottage cheese (i used homemade paneer, which i had in hand)
+• 1.5 cups of paneer/cottage cheese i used homemade paneer, which i had in hand

-5 cups of whole milk (for the kheer)
+• 5 cups of full fat milk

-2 generous pinches of saffron
+• 2 generous pinches of saffron

-1/4 cup of pistachios, chopped
+• ¼ cup of pistachios chopped

-few pistachios, crushed to top while serving
+• few pistachios crushed to top while serving

 • I had homemade paneer, ready in my freezer, so i used it.
-In case if you want to make fresh paneer, then boil 500 ml milk, squeeze a lime into it and keep stirring until the whey separates.
-Use a strainer, with cheese cloth, drain the whey and let the paneer sit for 30 minutes to be used for the Kheer.
+In case if you want to make fresh paneer, then boil 1500 ml milk, squeeze a lime into it and keep stirring until the whey separates.

 • Let the milk reduce to 4 cups, while it is reducing, remember to keep the flame simmer and stir often to mix the malai/cream that forms on top and the sides.
-In the mean time, crumble the paneer and keep ready.
+In the mean time, crumble the paneer and keep ready

-• When the milk reduces to 4 cups, add condensed milk and mix well.
-Let it continue to cook for another 10-15 minutes.
-Now add the crumbled paneer to this and mix well.
+• Now add the crumbled paneer to this and mix well.
 Let this cook until paneer swells a bit absorbing the sweet milk/ras, about 15-20 minutes in simmer flame.
 At this time keep the pistachios ready and add it to the kheer.

 • Let this be on the stove for another 10 minutes.
 Remove from fire and serve warm or chilled with some more pistachios on top.